nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2024-11-26-complete-id-cv-check.md

     [View processing prototypes](https://adult-social-care-7fe9bafd955a.herokuapp.com/version-index?area=Processing)
     Password: ascbsa123
 ---
 ## Why we did this work

 As part of the work to help organisations and BSA staff resolve organisation-related problems quickly, this is the second part of my ticket to give BSA staff functionality to complete the ID/CV check so then they can progress with the query within the centralised organisation view.
 Important while doing this piece of work to bear in mind the wider scope and potential future features to make sure we design in a way that is scalable and maintainable.

 ![A diagram of high level activity flow of journey detailing what information is needed ](high-level-activity-flow.png "A diagram of high level activity flow of journey detailing what information is needed")

-## What our ideas were

-Considerations to keep in mind:
+#### Considerations to keep in mind:
-- The ID/CV checks aren't going to be a recorded process, we will display the information and they do the checks verbally.
+* The ID/CV checks aren’t going to be a recorded process, we will display the information and they then do the checks verbally.
 This view, where the find a organisation flow lands, needs to support this process providing the information necessary.
-- How might we help CCS agents maintain sight of who they are speaking to from an org as this was a user need that came out during Alpha that staff forget who is on the phone.
+* How might we help CCS agents maintain sight of who they are speaking to from an org as this was a user need that came out during Alpha that staff forget who is on the phone.
-- How might we cater to different users priorities in this wider org view as this view is going to support many different user journeys including processing of a claim, as well as resolving queries, so the ID/CV check isn't necessary to every journey that lands a user on this screen.
+* How might we cater to different users priorities in this wider org view as this view is going to support many different user journeys including processing of a claim, as well as resolving queries, so the ID/CV check isn’t necessary to every journey that lands a user on this screen.
-- How to show the right information at the right time?
+* How to show the right information at the right time?
+*

 Held a second ideation session with wider delivery team on 26th November to explore the concept of a org view.

-Below the requirements have been broken down into the information that needs to be accessible to complete ID/CV checks.
+Below the requirements have been broken down into the information that needs to be accessible to complete ID/CV checks.ID/CV check requirements:
-ID/CV check requirements:
-- Check a claim reference number
+* Check a claim reference number
-- Check organisation name
+* Check organisation name
-- Check first line of address
+* Check first line of address
-- Check postcode of org
+* Check postcode of org

-If don't possess one of these pieces then need to go through to the secondary check, where one of these need’s to be confirmed (this list is not exhaustive and potentially other alternatives):
+If don’t possess one of these pieces then need to go through to the secondary check, where one of these need’s to be confirmed (this list is not exhaustive and potentially other alternatives):
--  Check submitter's full name
+* Check submitter’s full name
-- Check submitter's email address
+* Check submitter’s email address
-- Check learner's full name
+* Check learner’s full name
-- Check name of training course
+* Check name of training course
 Other information that needs to be accessible based off ticket:
-- To check a claim reference does that mean need to see a list of all the claims/have a find claim function?
+* To check a claim reference does that mean need to see a list of all the claims/have a find claim function?
-- Bank details are part of ticket requirement
+* Bank details are part of ticket requirement

-As a team we considered how to display/group this information in a way that can be built up iteratively.
-It needs to be usable on its own, but have a way to bring in other features that won’t affect usability e.g. processing a claim issues we currently have of throwing everything in and is cognitively overwhelming.
+In design need to consider how to display the information in a way that can be built up iteratively over time with new functionality being added.
+It needed to be usable on its own, but with a way to bring in other features that won’t affect usability. e.g. processing a claim issues we currently have of throwing everything in and is cognitively overwhelming.

 <div style="display: flex; flex-wrap: wrap; gap: 1rem;">
   <div style="flex: 1; max-width: 48%;">